amenti4k/amenti4k.github.io/_posts/2025-08-10-Compute-Is-Labor-AI-Native-Operator-PE.md

 If you allocate, look for teams that understand both sides: the technical reality of making AI work in production and the financial engineering of turning OpEx into value.
 The best teams won't come from traditional PE or pure tech—they'll come from the intersection, from the people who've suffered through the production reality and understand the economic opportunity.

-And if you're the engineer who discovered this at 3 AM, don't mistake exhaustion for epiphany.
+And if you're the engineer discovering this at 3 AM, don't mistake exhaustion for epiphany.
 The insight is simple, obvious in retrospect, and worth far more than your compensation suggests: AI must orchestrate software.
 Everything else is paperwork.

-You can build a $5B vertical SaaS or a $500B substrate for autonomous work.
+We can build a $5B vertical SaaS or a $500B substrate for autonomous work.
 One is respectable.
 The other is history.

 ---